Pecatonica, Illinois: Education

+On March 8, 2025, the Pecatonica High School Girls Basketball team won the 2025 IHSA Class 1A State Championship, defeating Carrollton 63–45.
+This is the first state championship in any sport for Pecatonica High School.

 Parks and recreation

 North of downtown Pecatonica, on West 1st Street is Sumner Park, which has three baseball diamonds, four tennis courts, two basketball courts, horseshoe pits and children's playgrounds.
 The park connects with the recently acquired Pecatonica Wetlands Forest Preserve, both to the west and across the river to the north.
 Pecatonica Wetlands is made up of 1048 acres of flood plain forest, oxbow pond marshes and upland forest along the Pecatonica River.
 The site features spring flora and birdlife.
 Site development is still in progress but when complete will include fishing access, hiking and equestrian trails, picnic areas and wildlife areas.

 The Seward Bluffs Forest Preserve is also located nearby.
 The combined Public Parks and the Recreation Bike and Prairie Path offer a wide variety of recreation.
 It is a favored fishing spot along the Pecatonica River.

-Pecatonica is also home of J&J Tumbling and Trampoline, which has produced several world class athletes, including 1988 Woman's Tumbling World Champion Megan Cunningham Gearhart (later a coach) and National Trampoline Team member Michael Devine.